The Two-Income Trap: Proposals

 The authors propose several solutions to the "two-income trap".
 In order to decouple educational opportunity from real estate location, they propose allowing families to choose among public schools in their district, with a voucher system.
 They recommend tuition freezes for public universities, which have seen tuitions rise three times faster than inflation.
 They endorse universal preschool as a means of reducing fixed costs for families with children.
 Warren and Tyagi take care to consider possible perverse consequences of various social programs aimed at middle-class economic relief.

 Warren and Tyagi also call for the restoration of "usury laws" limiting credit interest rates, and increased disclosure requirements for creditors.
-They suggest revisiting policies that have encouraged home ownership by making mortgages available with little or no down payment.
-Then-Senator Joe Biden comes under heavy criticism for promoting legislation friendly to the banking industry.
+They suggest revisiting policies that have encouraged home ownership, such as policies that make mortgages available with little or no down payment.
+The authors heavily criticize then-Senator Joe Biden for promoting legislation friendly to the banking industry.
 Biden and Warren would later compete for the Democratic nomination for president in 2020, which Biden would win before going on to win the 2020 United States presidential election.